ajam/aufbau/README.md

 ]
 ````

-[Aufbau files](http://github.com/mhkeller/aufbau-files) is a simple modular for downloading files — useful for admin documents.
+[Aufbau files](https://github.com/mhkeller/aufbau-files) is a simple modular for downloading files — useful for admin documents.
+See [Creating your own app moduels](https://github.com/mhkeller/aufbau-example-app) for more information on that topic.

 ##### Apps with more complicated build processes